 - 1/2 cup heavy whipping cream

-Add butternut squash, pumpkin puree, vegetarian broth, apple juice, honey, curry powder, cinnamon, and salt and pepper.
+- Add butternut squash, pumpkin puree, vegetarian broth, apple juice, honey, curry powder, cinnamon, and salt and pepper.
 Bring to a boil, cover and lower to a simmer.
 Cook about 15 minutes, until the butternut squash is fork tender.
-Use an immersion blender or a regular blender to blend in batches until smooth.
-Transfer back to the pot and stir in heavy cream.
+Use an immersion blender or a regular blender to blend until smooth.
+Stir in heavy cream.
 Heat through.

 - Garnish with pumpkin seeds before serving.